-The Lord Royal
+The Mount Vema Lord Royal

-- 1- The Veman Lord Royal or Veman Lady Royal is appointed by the Veman Sovereign and hold their office for a renewable period of three years. - 2- The Veman Lord Royal oversees the day to day activities of all six arms of His Mount Vema Majesty's Real.
+- 1-The Mount Vema Lord Royal or Mount Vema Lady Royal is appointed by the Veman Sovereign and hold their office for a renewable period of three years. - 2-The Mount Vema Lord Royal oversees the day to day activities of all six arms of the Kingdom of Mount Vema.